conda install#

 • fetch_threads

 There’s only one class of transaction in conda: LinkUnlinkTransaction.
-It only accepts one input parameter: a list of PrefixSetup objects, which are just namedtuple objects with the followiing fields.
+It only accepts one input parameter: a list of PrefixSetup objects, which are just namedtuple objects with the following fields.
 These are populated by Solver.solve_for_transaction after running Solver.solve_for_diff:

 • target_prefix: the environment path the command is running on.